AdaCore/gnatstudio/docs/users_guide/extending.rst

 All actions can be bound to specific key shortcuts through the :file:`<key>` tag.
 This tag has two different forms:

-* `<key load='file.xml'/>` tells GPS to load the given key theme (either from the GPS predefined directory or from the user's own directory.
+* `<key load='file.xml'/>` tells GNAT Studio to load the given key theme (either from the GNAT Studio predefined directory or from the user's own directory.

 * `<key action='name' exclusive='true'>shortcut</key>`
   It requires one :file:`action` attribute to specify what to do when the key